 While migraine pain can be noted in the cheek area and involve nasal membrane swelling like sinus headaches, they’re often associated with very different symptoms.

-For example, migraines can be associated with light and /or sound sensitivity and nausea, with or without vomiting.
+For example, migraine can be associated with light and/or sound sensitivity and nausea, with or without vomiting.
 These are only seen with sinus headaches on very rare occasions.
 On the flip side, migraine headaches are typically not associated with thick discolored nasal discharge or fever.

 Migraine symptoms can include: